“What did you do when you were hurt? What legacy do you want to leave behind when you leave this world?”

-Directed by Aïda Colmenero Dïaz and inspired by the poem of the same name by Josune de Goñi, the work Qué importa el abismo questions the limits of physical and emotional body sensation.
-The haunting solo performance is part of the multidisciplinary project series She Poems.
-Together with female performers from various African countries and based on poems by female authors, Dïaz develops dance performances, short films and photographic series that question the common patterns of African narratives and focus on the creative potential of a young generation of African female artists.
+The piece is part of the multidisciplinary project series She Poems.
+Working with female performers from across various African countries and drawing on poetry by women writers, Dïaz creates dance performances, short films, and photographic works that challenge conventional representations of African narratives.
+Her work highlights the creative force and visionary spirit of a new generation of African female artists.

 DIRECTOR Aïda Colmenero Dïaz | SHE Estelle Foli | MUSIC Kai Engel | PRODUCTION Lomé (Togo) and Accra (Ghana) by Yakart, 2017 | CO-PRODUCTION Spanish Embassy in Accra, Casa Africa, Cultural Center Brin de Chocolat, Goethe-Institut Lomé, Aske Dance Company